It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 It's a fumble.

-Well, I'm not uh no, no, don't say that she doesn't really want to kick.
+Don't say that she doesn't really want to kick.

 If she makes a team as a kicker, I'm sure she would do it.

-That isn't what's gonna happen.
+That isn't what's going to happen.

-What owner wants to build up a positive image with the current makeup of the country as diverse and where else in his life can we make a lot of money and get a lot of media attention for being the first to do it?
+What owner wants to build up a positive image with the current makeup of the country as diverse and where else in his life can we make a lot of money and get a lot of media attention from being the first to do it?

-What do you mean what owner?
+What do you mean, what owner?

 There'll be one, maybe two.